 These big themes are surprisingly common.
 As with Jurassic World, they often underpin the plot we think we’re watching.
 For instance:

-- The heist plot of Ocean’s 11 is a rags-to-riches tale wrapped around a love story
+- The heist plot of Ocean’s 11 is a rags-to-riches tale hiding a love story

 - The driving force in Goodfellas is gain – mostly, though not exclusively, financial

 - Rocky is a classic rags-to-riches tale, again masking a love story.

 Horror and thriller genres often subvert the initial set-up.
 These films typically start with family, success and love, then puts them in peril.

 And in Darren Aronofksy’s Black Swan, the young girl who gets everything she ever wanted discovers it’s a doorway to destruction.
 For ballerina Nina, family means manipulation and madness instead of happily ever after.

 Outsiders: Annie and Pretty Woman

 Annie (1982) and Pretty Woman (1990) are both stories about outsiders – and they’re outsiders precisely because of family, love and money.

-As a dirt-poor orphan, Annie’s quest is to reunite with the parents she lost as a baby.
+As a poor orphan, Annie’s quest is to reunite with the parents she lost as a baby.
 She eventually resolves this by gaining new parents (Daddy Warbucks + Grace Farrell).
 In fact, Warbucks solves all three life goals in Annie’s story.

 When he adopts her, Annie stops being poor … and starts being incredibly wealthy.
 Their relationship also mirrors the ideals of romantic love, for instance, in the way Warbucks comes to accept Annie for herself, despite initially wanting a boy.

 Their final duet, in which they profess undying love also sounds positively matrimonial: